How to apply for courses

 The ECTS credits for each course can be found together with the course descriptions in our course lists.
 Credits are based on the student workload and not the number of lecture hours.
 CBS counts both in-class participation (lectures etc.) and out-of-class preparation, and the credits are given for the total workload required from a student.
 See details in the individual course descriptions.
 The workload is calculated at 27.5 student work hours per ECTS credit.

 The number of lectures/classes for a course varies greatly.
-A few courses have 24 lecture hours while most courses have 30-36 lecture hours.
+It is CBS policy that generally a 7.5 ECTS course at undergraduate level has minimum 38 lessons (each 45 minutes).
+For graduate courses, the minimum for a 7.5 ECTS course is 30 lessons.
 For the partners universities that transfer credits based on the number of contact hours, please note that we cannot issue or sign any official document certifying the number of contact hours for you.
+The exact number of contact hours for the individual course is stated in the course description ('Student workload'); see for lectures, classes, exercises etc.

 3. Balancing your workload